jumper385/ngp_data_3/README.md

 `

 ## `(DELETE) ./ATOMIC_DELETE` - Delete Batches of Data
-Allows you to delete batches of data based on mongodb queries.
+Allows you to delete batches of `symptoms`, `recordings` & `overalls` based on mongodb queries.
 It requires the correct `MASTER_KEY` to be passed through as `password` alongside a relevant MongoDB query.

 `